Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/5-XCMP-and-Blockspace/2-Blockspace_Slides.md

 ## Blockspace Markets

-Parachain auctions are another example of a blockspace market.
+Parachain slot auctions are another example of a blockspace market.

 Instead of selling blockspace on-demand, blockspace is sold in bulk up-front with an auction mechanism.